refinedev/refine/documentation/docs/api-references/components/basic-views/show.md

 `canDelete` and `canEdit` allows us to add the delete and edit buttons inside the `<Show>` component.
 If the `<Resource>` has `canDelete` or `canEdit` property refine adds the buttons by default.

-When clicked on, delete button executes the `useDelete` method provided by the `dataProvider` and the edit button redirect the user to the record edit page.
+When clicked on, delete button executes the `useDelete` method provided by the `dataProvider` and the edit button redirects the user to the record edit page.

 Refer to the [`<DeleteButton>`](#) and the [`<EditButton>`](#) documentation for detailed usage.